jaytohe/efsw/README.md

 1. `mkdir build && cd build`
 2. `cmake ..`
 3. `make`

-Go to the `build directory` and find the shared library starting with `pyefsw`
+Go to the `build directory` and find the shared library file starting with `pyefsw`

 # Basic Python Example